-This population from the Bolivian island ‘Isla Del Sol’ belongs into the distant complex of Trichocereus bridgesii / Echinopsis lageniformis.
+This population from the Bolivian island ‘Isla Del Sol’ belongs into the wider complex of Trichocereus bridgesii / Echinopsis lageniformis.
 However, it is currently discussed whether or not this plant is actually a different species and DNA testing is required to look into its status.
 Sacred Succulents visited this population during their Field Trips and made some amazing photos.
 I also have some sick photos of it in my first book.

 BK08601.1 Trichocereus Isla del Sol, Bolivia